 What You Will Do

-- Assist in the organization of technical logistics and coordination, including but not limited to:large-scale events and convening, cycles of course-based learning
+- Organizing technical logistics and coordination, including but not limited to:large-scale events and convening (virtually, and in-person once safe to do so) cycles of course-based learning

-- Gather, manage, and report data-related information to member and participant involvement and progress (attendance, skill progress, reported well-being, etc.)
+- Gathering, managing, and reporting data related to member and partner involvement and progress (attendance, skill progress, reported well-being, etc.)

-Note, this position is a Program Associate role in Impact Justice’s job structure, though the external facing title will be State Program Associate.
+Note, this position is a Program Manager role in Impact Justice’s job structure, though the external facing title will be Northern California Regional Manager.

 To apply for this job please visit impactjustice.org.